 But, the muscular imbalance is not the actual root either.

 The person unconsciously might be doing something that caused that imbalance.
-Maybe it’s the bad sitting posture or lack of exercise and healthy diet or lack of rest or maybe it’s because they are sleeping on a bad mattress etc.
+Maybe it’s the bad sitting posture or lack of exercise and a healthy diet or lack of rest or maybe it’s because they are sleeping on a bad mattress etc.

 Similarly, the challenges we face in our relationships are often a symptom of something deeper.
 Something deeper within us.